Kat Graham: Artistry

 Graham cites Destiny's Child, The Beatles, Janet Jackson, M.I.A., Gwen Stefani, Spice Girls, Madonna, Grace Jones, and Prince as musical influences.
-She describes her sound as "vintage 90's with a modern twist."
+She describes her sound as "vintage '90s with a modern twist."

 Personal life

 Due to her multilingual upbringing, Graham speaks English, French, and Spanish, as well as some Hebrew and Portuguese.

 Graham began dating actor Cottrell Guidry in 2008; they became engaged in October 2012.
 By December 2014, they had ended their relationship.
 From 2017 to 2023, Graham was in a relationship with producer and director Darren Genet, whom she was engaged to from 2022 until their breakup.
 In October 2023, it was announced that Graham had married her business partner, Bryant Wood, in Los Angeles.
+In March 2026, Graham announced that the couple welcomed a son.

 Graham has been a vegan since 2012, having previously been vegetarian.

 Since 2017, Graham has resided in Atlanta, Georgia, having previously lived in the Hollywood Hills neighborhood of Los Angeles.

 In a 2023 interview with Kelly Clarkson, Graham disclosed that her mother had recently died from an unnamed illness.